NoahWarnke/interweave.network/docs/whitepaper.md

 9. [Appendix](#appendix)

 ## Existing Work
 Graph-based games and information spaces possess an extremely rich 40-year history.
 Examples have heavily informed and inspired Interweave Network's design and goals.
-To make comparing the below examples more systematic, the Interweave Assessment Number (see the [appendix](#appendix)) will be used to categorize games and other applications.
+To make comparing the below examples more systematic, the Interweave Assessment Number or IWAN (see the [appendix](#appendix)) will be used to categorize games and other applications.

 ### Interactive Fiction
 The oldest games built on location graphs were text-based games of the [interactive fiction](https://en.wikipedia.org/wiki/Interactive_fiction) genre.